 The following serves to keep you connected to our operation and what services we provide to your student.
 The Housing, Meal Plan & I.D.Card operation is quite cyclical and we have attempted to provide information to you relevant to the time of the year.

 Our operation is responsible for and connected to a number of very important aspects of your student’s life at Syracuse University.
 From the housing perspective, we are responsible for making the freshmen assignments and work in conjunction with our colleagues in the Learning Communities Office to foster these assignments.
-For returning students, we manage the Housing Lottery Process where current students select their housing for the coming year as well as those students returning from SU Abroad and from a break from the University.
+For returning students, we manage the Housing Room Selection Process where current students select their housing for the coming year as well as those students returning from SU Abroad and from a break from the University.
 We also manage the meal plans on the ID Card as well as the SUpercard FOOD and PLUS money the student’s can have on their ID Card.
 Finally, the overall management of the University ID card is also our priority.
 Any questions or concerns should be brought to our attention.

 GENERAL TIPS FOR PARENTS AND FAMILIES

 How to contact our staff members:

 The most efficient way to contact our staff members at any time of the year is via our general office email account: firstname.lastname@example.org.

 That account is monitored daily (and some nights) and your message can easily be directed to the appropriate staff member that will be happy to assist you.

 If you would prefer to call then please call our main office line at 315-443-2721.